-department needed to be sorted

-out and myself and a team of

-volunteers took on the task of

-time we spend together."

-revamping it.
-My daughter Riley comes in with me and I enjoy the

-["]After COVID-19, the wardrobe

-Longstanding theatre volunteer takes centre stage

-Alistair McEwan has been

-awarded for his contribution to the Compass Theatre, its puppet club and wardrobe department.
+Longstanding theatre volunteer takes centre stage Alistair McEwan has been awarded for his contribution to the Compass Theatre, its puppet club and wardrobe department.
 He said: "I've always had a connection with the Compass Theatre.
 I did my work experience there as a child many years ago.
-"I became a carer 11 years ago

-after my dad passed away and

-Conserving and protecting local open space for residents 🚟

-Ben Rawson-Jones set up the Ground in early 2021 as a way of bringing the community together after the isolation caused by the COVID-19 pandemic.
+"I became a carer 11 years ago after my dad passed away and needed something for myself, so I popped into the theatre, offered my help and landed a role in wardrobe.
+"After COVID-19, the wardrobe department needed to be sorted out and myself and a team of volunteers took on the task of revamping it.
+My daughter Riley comes in with me and I enjoy the time we spend together."
+Conserving and protecting local open space for residents 🏽 🎏 Ben Rawson-Jones set up the Ground in early 2021 as a way of bringing the community together after the isolation caused by the COVID-19 pandemic.
 He said: "The lockdown periods were crucial in highlighting just how important public green spaces are for our mental and physical wellbeing.
 However, conditions in the rec were proving to be an obstacle to many, with challenges, including blocked drainage ditches, overgrown walking routes, frequent fly-tipping and water leaks.

-Alistair McEwan with his daughter Riley

 "Through regular working parties and planning sessions in conjunction with the council, the group has empowered the local community to bring about the positive change needed to improve these problem areas and help to improve the accessibility, functionality and biodiversity within the park.
 "I'd like to thank all of our kind volunteers for their selfless and tireless work over the past three years, from litter picking to ditch digging - and also give a special thanks to the council's wonderful conservation officer, Dragana Knezevic for all her help and support."